 Once all applications have been collected we will generate a random lottery number for each student.
 Lower numbers will pick first.

 - Every returning student that wants a bedroom must fill out a housing application on-line to be eligible for the lottery.
 Rising sophomores are required to complete a housing application.

 - Each applicant will receive a confirmation number.
 Please print this page out for your records.

-- Most apartments available in Founders Green Leake Hall are reserved for upperclassmen are a part of the Special Interest Communities.
+- Most apartments available in Founders Green Leake Hall are reserved for upperclassmen.
 Spaces will be available during the lottery.
 All others will be taken offline and reserved for incoming new students.

 - The housing lottery is a group process.
 You and your group members must fill an entire apartment, otherwise, we will be unable to assign you to that apartment.